tylervalentine/mirrulations/docs/api.md

 The client will get a job from regulations.gov, process the job URL, and finally downloads the job.

-Additionally, if a document/comment is being retrieved, it will return any attachments that go along with that document/comment.
+Additionally, if a document/comment is being retrieved, the client will get their respective attachments alongside the document/comment.
 These can be identified in the JSON given under data/attributes/fileFormats.

 ### **Job Generator Endpoints**
 ***Three job generating endpoints***